 Jupiter Multimedia added extra functionality to its product list view by using WooCommerce Product Table with some third-party plugins.
 They used an Add to Quote plugin to allow customers to request a quote, and an extra product options plugin to add an extra text field to the list.

 Want to set up a WooCommerce product list view in just 15 minutes?

-WooCommerce Product Table is a plug-and-play solution that 1000's of store owners have already used to grow their sales.
+WooCommerce Product Table is a plug-and-play solution that 1000's store owners have already used to grow their sales.
 No technical knowledge is required - just follow the steps in this tutorial and you'll be up and running in minutes.